The NBS PhD programme is a full-time doctoral programme that is typically completed between 4 and 5 years.

 Apart from the above, students are also expected to take supplementary courses (e.g. teaching course, research integrity module,

-etc.), attend divisional seminars, write summer papers (if required by their division), and perform research assistant or teaching assistant duties, when assigned.
+etc.), attend divisional seminars, write summer papers (if required by their division), and serve GAP hours (Graduate Assistantship Programme) comprising duties such as research assistance and teaching.
 It is common practice for the candidates to present their research

 papers at top-tier conferences and publish journal papers prior to graduation.